Transferring Compactness: Higher order stationary reflection at a non strong limit cardinal

 Let us turn our attension to the 2-cardinal higher order stationary reflection principles (see Definition \ref{definition: 2-cardinal}).
 Sakai \cite{SakaiSlides} posed the following question: For $n\geq 3$, is it consistent that there is a cardinal $\kappa\leq 2^\omega$ such that $P_\kappa(\lambda)$ is $n$-stationary for all $\lambda\geq \kappa$?

 We answer this question positively in the following, adapting the proof of Theorem \ref{theorem: nonstronglimit} to the 2-cardinal setting.
 Recall that a cardinal $\kappa$ is called \textit{$\lambda$-supercompact} if there is a fine normal measure $U$ over $P_\kappa(\lambda)$.
 Equivalently, if there is an elementary embedding $j:V\rightarrow M$ such that $crit(j)=\kappa$, $M$ is transitive and $M^\lambda\subseteq M$. $\kappa$ is called \textit{supercomapct} if it is $\lambda$-supercompact for every $\lambda$.
+The following is a 2-cardinal version of the classic Mitchell order on normal ultrafilters on measurable cardinals.